NieneB/InternshipReport/index.md

   <img src="img/onderzoekgebied.jpg">
 </figure>

 The field names are already categorized in a previous study by the RCE by $$$.
-The categories give a meaning to the name, of wich environmental characteristic was of influence on the name creation.
-These categories are given in table $$#.
-In the appendix $$$ a total overview of the categories and the names and alternative names can be found.
+The categories give a meaning to the name, of which environmental characteristic was of influence on the name creation.
+These categories are given in table <a class='xref' href="#field-name-cat"> </a>.
+In the appendix <a class="xref" href="categories-field-names-form-rce"> </a> a total overview of the categories and the names and alternative names can be found.

-<p class="table"> Field-name categories </p>
+<p class="table" id="field-name-cat"> Field-name categories </p>

 <table>
     <tr>